taijiweb/domcom/README.md

 * good browser compatiblity, even wieh IE 6, 7, 8

-* no dependencies, no polyfill for the browsers or the language, no immutable data, no companion libraries or solutions is necessary
+* no dependencies, no polyfill, no immutable data, no companion libraries is necessary

+* no necessary to use any template language

 ## Samples
 There is [some  samples](https://github.com/taijiweb/domcom/tree/master/demo), and a [todoMVC implementation](https://github.com/taijiweb/domcom/tree/master/demo/todomvc).